August Meyszner: 1942

 Meyszner's reports to Himmler fuelled distrust of the Serbian security forces, stating that it was "insane" to arm the 16,000-strong Serbian State Guard, as he believed that their loyalties lay with the royalist Chetnik leader Draža Mihailović, not with the Germans or the Nedić regime.
 The depths to which Turner and Meyszner's personal vendetta plunged is demonstrated by the fact that they could not even agree on how to use the funds stolen from Serbian Jews killed as part of the Final Solution in 1941 and the first half of 1942.
 On 1 August 1942, Kuntze was replaced as Wehrmacht Commander in South-East Europe by Luftwaffe Generaloberst Alexander Löhr, another Austrian.
 In early September 1942, Meyszner filed an official report with Himmler alleging that Turner had breached section 90 of the German Penal Code by betraying state secrets.
 Concerned by this attack, in mid-September Turner issued an order to his staff directing them to defer to the authority of the HSSPF and his staff in all police matters and also many other administrative and highly political matters, such as the approval of events, gambling, right of assembly and monitoring of commerce.
 The dispute was so out-of-hand that only outside intervention would be effective.
 In October, the Main SS Personnel Office sent an emissary to Belgrade to investigate and report on the situation.
 This report described the behaviour of both Turner and Meyszner as "shameful" but the die was cast.

 On 17 October, Himmler met with Meyszner at Kraljevo while inspecting the newly created 7th SS Division.
-While mildly rebuking Meyszner and warning him that if such behaviour recurred, Himmler would have to dismiss him, Himmler was impressed with the new division.
+While mildly rebuking Meyszner over the vendetta and warning him that if such behaviour recurred, Himmler would have to dismiss him, Himmler was impressed with the new division.
 According to Moll, an important factor in Himmler's final decision was undoubtedly the fact that the dismissal of Turner, part of the Wehrmacht command structure, would be much less embarrassing for him than the dismissal of his personal representative, Meyszner.
 Despite the fact that Turner was "strict and unyielding", he was far more considerate of the concerns of Nedić, his regime and the Serbian population than any other senior member of the government of occupation.
 It was not just Meyszner's machinations that eventually unseated Turner, because he had been joined in his call for Turner's replacement by Kuntze.
 On 7 or 8 November 1942, Turner and his deputy Georg Kiessel were forced out and Turner was succeeded by his legal department chief, Walter Uppenkamp.
-In December 1942, Löhr was redesignated as Commander-in-Chief South-East Europe and Commander Army Group E but the local command situation did not change.
+In November, Meysner ordered the execution of 13 suspected members of Mihailović's Chetniks, and the following month the occupation forces executed at least 170 people in Belgrade – members of both the Partisan and Chetnik movements.
+Löhr was redesignated as Commander-in-Chief South-East Europe and Commander Army Group E in December, but the local command situation did not change.
 During 1942, Meyszner was awarded the War Merit Cross 1st Class with Swords.